 Fact Sheet: Licensing of Food Businesses

-- manufacture, process, treat, preserve, grade, package, or label food to be exported or sold across provinces
+- Manufacture, process, treat, preserve, grade, package, or label food to be exported or sent across provincial or territorial borders

-Would you need a licence?
-Find out by using our interactive tool.
+Find out if and when you need a licence by using our licensing interactive tool.
 It only takes 5 minutes.

-To apply for a licence, a business would submit an application to the CFIA providing
+To apply for a licence, a business must submit an application to the CFIA providing:

 - activities for which a licence is being sought